MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. note::

-    Gene catologs and collections of MAGs are often used to infer abundance of microorganisms in metagenomic samples, however none are comprehensive and will miss some members (or the majority) of the microbial community.
+    Gene catalogs and collections of MAGs are often used to infer abundance of microorganisms in metagenomic samples, however none are comprehensive and will miss some members (or the majority) of the microbial community.
 It is important to estimate what percentage of the microbial community is represented in a gene catalog or a collection of MAGs.
 This is evaluated using mapping rates: number of mapped reads (after alignment and filtering, as described in :ref:`Gene Catalog Profiling`) divided by total number of quality-control reads.

 .. important::